 Copies of all invoices, statements, and evidence of payment thereof equal to the proposed District Eligible Costs, including but not limited to lien waivers from any suppliers and subcontractors;

-A letter or other written documentation from the governmental entity to which the Public Infrastructure has been dedicated evidencing the governmental entity’s acceptance of such Public Infrastructure, subject to any applicable warranty period;
+A letter or other written documentation from the governmental entity or private utility to which the Financed Infrastructure has been dedicated evidencing the governmental entity’s acceptance of such Financed Infrastructure, subject to any applicable warranty period;

-A letter agreement or other written documentation in form and substance satisfactory to the District addressing the maintenance of such Public Infrastructure during the applicable warranty period, evidencing the Developer’s commitment to fund the costs of any corrective work that must be completed; and
+A letter agreement or other written documentation in form and substance satisfactory to the District addressing the maintenance of such Financed Infrastructure during the applicable warranty period, evidencing the Developer’s commitment to fund the costs of any corrective work that must be completed; and

 Such additional information as the District may reasonably require.

-Partially Completed Public Infrastructure.
-For any Public Infrastructure that will be dedicated to other governmental entities but has not yet been completed, the Developer or third party may apply for reimbursement or payment only in proportion to the progress of completion, as determined by the qualified engineer acting on behalf of the District.
-By submitting a request for reimbursement or payment for partially completed Public Infrastructure, the Developer or third party represents that: (i) the requested amount will not exceed the scheduled amount set forth in the construction budget for the Public Infrastructure; (ii) the requested amount will not exceed the total amount budgeted for the construction of the Public Infrastructure; (iii) the Developer or third party is not in breach of any contract for the construction of the Public Infrastructure; (iv) there are no mechanics’ or materialmen’s liens recorded or affecting the Public Infrastructure; and (v) there exists no event, development, or circumstance that has had or could be reasonably expected to have, individually or in the aggregate, a material adverse effect on the assets, business, properties, operations, prospects, or financial condition of the Developer or third party requesting reimbursement or payment.
+Partially Completed Financed Infrastructure.
+For any Financed Infrastructure that will be dedicated to other governmental entities or private utilities but has not yet been completed, the Developer or third party may apply for reimbursement or payment only in proportion to the progress of completion, as determined by the qualified engineer acting on behalf of the District.
+By submitting a request for reimbursement or payment for partially completed Financed Infrastructure, the Developer or third party represents that: (i) the requested amount will not exceed the scheduled amount set forth in the construction budget for the Financed Infrastructure; (ii) the requested amount will not exceed the total amount budgeted for the construction of the Financed Infrastructure; (iii) the Developer or third party is not in breach of any contract for the construction of the Financed Infrastructure; (iv) there are no mechanics’ or materialmen’s liens recorded or affecting the Financed Infrastructure; and (v) there exists no event, development, or circumstance that has had or could be reasonably expected to have, individually or in the aggregate, a material adverse effect on the assets, business, properties, operations, prospects, or financial condition of the Developer or third party requesting reimbursement or payment.
 The District may decline any application for payment or reimbursement if it determines, in its sole discretion, that the Developer or third party has not truthfully made any of the above representations.
-By applying for payment or reimbursement under this section, the Developer or third party grants to the District the right, but not the obligation, to complete the construction of the Public Infrastructure in the event that the Developer or third party abandons the work on the Public Infrastructure or unreasonably delays in completing the Public Infrastructure, and in such event, the Developer or third party shall join in any dedication of such Public Infrastructure to the intended governmental entity.
-For each payment or reimbursement that it issues, the District acquires from the Developer or third party a concomitant interest in the Public Infrastructure, which gives the District the right, but not the obligation, in the event that the construction of the Public Infrastructure is unreasonably delayed or abandoned, to complete the construction of the Public Infrastructure and dedicate it to the proper governmental authority.
-The District may, in its discretion, issue payment directly to any party to whom a payment obligation is owed for work on the Public Infrastructure.
-To request a payment or reimbursement for partially completed Public Infrastructure, the Developer or third party shall furnish the following:
+By applying for payment or reimbursement under this section, the Developer or third party grants to the District the right, but not the obligation, to complete the construction of the Financed Infrastructure in the event that the Developer or third party abandons the work on the Financed Infrastructure or unreasonably delays in completing the Financed Infrastructure, and in such event, the Developer or third party shall join in any dedication of such Financed Infrastructure to the intended governmental entity or private utility.
+For each payment or reimbursement that it issues, the District acquires from the Developer or third party a concomitant interest in the Financed Infrastructure, which gives the District the right, but not the obligation, in the event that the construction of the Financed Infrastructure is unreasonably delayed or abandoned, to complete the construction of the Financed Infrastructure and dedicate it to the proper governmental authority or private utility.
+The District may, in its discretion, issue payment directly to any party to whom a payment obligation is owed for work on the Financed Infrastructure.
+To request a payment or reimbursement for partially completed Financed Infrastructure, the Developer or third party shall furnish the following:

 A completed “Application for Payment or Reimbursement of District Eligible Costs” on the District’s standard form, attached hereto and incorporated herein as Exhibit A;

-A description of the Public Infrastructure for which reimbursement or payment is sought, and the proposed District Eligible Costs thereof;
+A description of the Financed Infrastructure for which reimbursement or payment is sought, and the proposed District Eligible Costs thereof;

 Copies of contracts and approved change orders;